The official AlphaSphere software.

 Setting pads to Sequencer Mode allows you to record and draw a set of up to eight 32-step step sequences of MIDI notes or audio samples for each pad on our circular sequencer interface, which can then be looped and manipulated.
 The pads pressure can be set to send some kind of continuous MIDI data when sending MIDI sequences or manipulate audio sequences with effects, however the pressure can also be used to switch between the different sequences on each pad to create new ‘on-the-fly’ arrangements.
 The notational scales and arrangements and drum banks found within the MIDI and Sampler Modes can easily be applied to sequences also.

 Setting a pad to Controller Mode allows you to apply a number of other functionalities to the AlphaSphere.
 Pads can be set to transmit Open Sound Control messages with dedicated IP addresses and port numbers, allowing multiple devices/sources on a network to be controlled by the AlphaSphere.
 This features is perfect for communicating with OSC-enabled software such as Max/MSP, Pure Data, and Processing.
 Controller Mode also allows for pads to be used to switch between scenes/settings within AlphaLive, as well as to send MIDI program change messages to change settings within external MIDI software and hardware.

 Software Source Code

 AlphaLive is an open source application released under the GNU General Public License version 2.0.
-Access the source code on GitHub.
+View and download the source.